Please be ready with your application reference number starting with 'P'. For example P1234567

 An NDCO means the candidate has "passed" their National Coordinated Criminal History Check in everyday parlance.

 Only the Disclosable Convictions issued by an Australian Court will appear on your NCCHC certificate.
-Outside this, no other record appears on the National Criminal History Check, and the certificate will give an “NDCO” as its result.
+Outside this, no other record appears on the Nationally Coordinated Criminal History Check, and the certificate will give an “NDCO” as its result.

 While other violations or offences may appear in other agencies’ records, they are not included in your records in the Australian Criminal Database.
 Some of these offences are;